-CMST 435 (Food Media Literacy) is both a theoretical and empirical exploration of food through the lens of media literacy.
+CMST 435 (Comm & Media Arts Activity: Food Media Literacy) is both a theoretical and empirical exploration of food through the lens of media literacy.
 Food is itself a medium for issues including (but not limited to) education, economics, environmental sustainability, social justice, and human communication.

 Food media literacy as a subfield of media literacy has traditionally focused on an active, critical analysis of food marketing messages.
 However, this course extends the definition of food media literacy to encompass both the critical habits of mind and creative skills of expression requisite for active civic engagement.
 Students will develop and apply food media literacy skills to analyze, evaluate, create, and circulate knowledge about the histories, cultures, economies, and politics of food in the United States, as they resonate on a global scale.